Randy Arozarena Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.2 K/9, the eighth-best in the league.

-- The Blue Jays have a 3.92 team ERA that ranks 10th across all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (3.99).

-- Blue Jays pitchers combine to give up 66 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to surrender 68 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Kikuchi makes the start for the Blue Jays, his 10th of the season.
-He is 5-1 with a 4.08 ERA and 43 strikeouts in 46 1/3 innings pitched.

-- His most recent appearance was on Friday against the Baltimore Orioles, when the lefty threw 4 2/3 innings, surrendering three earned runs while giving up three hits.
+- In his last appearance on Saturday against the Baltimore Orioles, the right-hander threw 5 2/3 innings, allowing two earned runs while surrendering six hits.

-- In nine games this season, the 31-year-old has an ERA of 4.08, with 8.4 strikeouts per nine innings.
-Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.